-Guest post by Vermont Senator and Presidential Candidate Bernie Sanders.
+Guest post by Vermont Senator and Former Presidential Candidate Bernie Sanders.

 1) Literacy.
 When Castro came into power he implemented a literacy program.
 Learning to read is a good thing if you ask me, and being literate certainly came in handy when the people of Cuba received written notice from the government that their property was being seized and their relatives were arrested and executed by the secret police.